data-integrations/wrangler/README.md

 ## New Features

+## Custom Parsers: BYTE_SIZE & TIME_DURATION

+As part of the latest update, I have introduced two new parsers for CDAP Wrangler to facilitate the aggregation of data based on size and time duration.

+### 1. **ByteSize Parser**
+The `ByteSize` parser is designed to handle and parse byte size values with various units like `B`, `KB`, `MB`, `GB`, and `TB`.
+This parser ensures that data is aggregated correctly when size-based limits are applied.

+**Usage Example:**

+aggregate-size-time dataField 10m 500MB

 More [here](wrangler-docs/upcoming-features.md) on upcoming features.

   * **User Defined Directives, also known as UDD**, allow you to create custom functions to transform records within CDAP DataPrep or a.k.a Wrangler.
 CDAP comes with a comprehensive library of functions.
 There are however some omissions, and some specific cases for which UDDs are the solution.
 Additional information on how you can build your custom directives [here](wrangler-docs/custom-directive.md).